jameshughes89/cs102/src/site/topics/testing/unit-test-collections.rst

 .. note::

-    In the above tests, the name of the reference variable to the ``ArrayStack`` being tested is ``classUnderTest``. it is a common convention ---  use the name ``classUnderTest`` for the object being used to test the class.
+    In the above tests, the name of the reference variable to the ``ArrayStack`` being tested is ``classUnderTest``.
+    This is a common convention ---  use the name ``classUnderTest`` for the object being used to test the class.

 Common Setup Code
 -----------------

-* Notice that each of the above example tests starts with the creation of an ``ArrayStack``
+* Notice that each of the above example tests starts with the exact same code

+    * The creation of an ``ArrayStack``
     * ``ArrayStack<Integer> classUnderTest = new ArrayStack<>();``